Alfresco/docs-alfresco/search-enterprise/latest/using/field.md

 title: Field queries
 ---

-The fields listed and the corresponding query execution behavior are common to AFTS and Lucene query languages.
+The fields listed and the corresponding query execution behavior are common to AFTS and the Lucene query languages.

 ## Type and Aspect Queries

-Type and Aspect queries have several things in common: both of them expect a name as the field value.
-Specifically:
+Type and Aspect queries have several things in common and both of them expect a name as the field value, specifically:

-* If the value is an unqualified name, it will be expanded to a fully qualified name using the default namespace
+* If the value is an unqualified name it will be expanded to a fully qualified name using the default namespace.
-* If the value is a prefixed name, the prefix is expanded (e.g. cm:name => {http://www.alfresco.org/model/content/1.0}content}name)
+* If the value is a prefixed name the prefix is expanded, for example `cm:name => {http://www.alfresco.org/model/content/1.0}content}name`.
-* If the value is a fully qualified name then it is used in that form
+* If the value is a fully qualified name then it is used in that form.

-**Known Limitations**
+**Important:**

-No support for prefix/wildcard queries in the namespace part (e.g. "TYPE:{http://www.*}person" won't work, "TYPE:{http://www.alfresco.org/model/content/1.0}pers*" works)
+* Prefix and wildcard queries in the namespace part, for example `TYPE:{http://www.*}person` won't work, whereas `TYPE:{http://www.alfresco.org/model/content/1.0}pers*` does work.
-No support for descendant expansion in prefix/wildcard queries (e.g. TYPE: cm:pers* won't expand to cm:person descendants)
+* Descendant expansion in prefix and wildcard queries, for example `TYPE: cm:pers*` won't expand to `cm:person descendants`.

 ## Expanded Queries